Mold Prevention

 If you live in a humid area then you should understand how mold grows and how to get rid of it because it could have a negative effect on your life.
 Mold needs humidity and water to grow its colonies.

-A humid environment like 60% Relative Humidity (RH) and higher will help mold to grow according to EPA.
-It’s best to keep your home at 30% to 50% RH to avoid mold growth and its harmful side effects.
+A humid environment over 50% Relative Humidity (RH) and higher will help mold to grow according to EPA.
+It’s best to keep your home at 30% to 50% RH to avoid mold from growing and releasing its spores.

 You will manually have to pour the water out unless you have it hooked up to your drain.
 Read more about Dehumidifiers.